 All apprentices take a maths and English test before starting their training programme.

 Who are apprenticeships for?

 - Anyone aged 16 and over, subject to eligibility

 - Apprentices must be employed for a minimum of 30 hours per week.

 The training agreement

-An employer is required to enter into an agreement with Middlesbrough Community Learning and the apprentice to confirm their commitment to the apprentice and their programme of learning.
+An employer must enter into an agreement with Middlesbrough Community Learning and the apprentice, confirming their commitment to the apprentice and their programme of learning.

-An apprentice is required to attend the training centre to cover the knowledge requirements of their programme.
-Assessment in the workplace is required to confirm skills and knowledge, and forms an integral part of the qualification.
+An apprentice will regularly attend the training centre to achieve the knowledge requirement of their programme.
+Apprentices are also observed in their workplace so staff can confirm they have the correct skills and knowledge.
+This forms an integral part of the apprenticeship qualification.

 Progress review visits/monitoring

 Review visits will be carried out on a regular basis to monitor progress, set personal goals and targets, and offer support.